Replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

-Commercial mariculture in the Kingdom of Bahrain is expected to commence by the end of 2012.
-Recognizing the importance of aquaculture development, the Government's General Directorate for the Protection of the Marine Resources, has established the National Mariculture Centre to undertake applied research in this field.
+Commercial mariculture in the Kingdom of Bahrain begun at the end of 2014, when Asmak Bahrain’s private company started producing gilthead seabream (Sparus aurata) and sobaity bream (Sparidentex hasta) after the sign of the agreement with the Ministry of Municipalities Affairs and Urban Planning.
+Recognizing the importance of aquaculture development, the Government's represented by the Directorate of Fisheries, has established the National Mariculture Centre to undertake applied research in this field.
 The National Mariculture Centre began as a pilot project in 1979 in cooperation with the Food and Agriculture Organization of the United Nations (FAO).
 The centre is located at Ras Hayan on the South-Eastern coast of Bahrain.

 Currently there are no commercial mariculture projects in operation in Bahrain, mariculture activities are limited to the applied research activities of NMC which includes studies in the areas of nutrition, reproduction, hatchery techniques, nursery and growout of the species indicated above, and the mass production of finfish juveniles.